Gazza7205/cloud-workshop-labs/lab-exercise6.md

     a.
 Service name
     b.
 Service OID
     c.
 Service URL
     d.
-Org Id if present in query param.
+Org Id if present in query parameter.
 Set to 'NONE' otherwise.
 3. Message completed policy having Telemetry assertion.

 ```
 kubectl apply -k ./exercise6-resources/
 ```

-### Configuring The Gateway
+### Configuring the Gateway
 We can now create/update our Gateway Custom Resource with the bundles and OTel related configuration.

 1. Add OTel annotation to the gateway container.
 The OTel operator can observe the containers with these annotations (web-hooks) and inject the OTel agent and/or OTel collector.
 Update the CRD name accordingly.